madebykind/madebykind-v3/content/work/chapter.md

   alt_4="Chapter website components" >}}

 {{< figure wrapperclass="" alt="Chapter website shown on a laptop screen" src="work-chapter-laptop.jpg" >}}

+{{< partnership img="images/work-chapter-exterior.jpg" alt="An exterior photograph of Chapter Arts Centre, showing the community garden" >}}As Chapter continue to thrive we continue to support their digital platforms, ensuring their systems are accessible, secure and have a smooth ticket booking process.{{</ partnership >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">